OBAKENGPIERRE/windows-authentication-bruteforce-detection-lab/README.md

+🔐 Windows Security Detection Labs
+This repository contains hands-on cybersecurity labs demonstrating how common attack techniques can be detected using Windows event logs.

-🔐 Windows Authentication Monitoring & Brute Force Detection Lab
+## Lab 1 – Windows Authentication Brute Force Detection
-📌 Overview

 This project simulates both local and remote brute-force authentication attempts against a Windows system and demonstrates how these attacks appear in Windows Security logs.